Chart Color Schemes

 Alexandra Hills features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.7% of all households, including 35.1% couples with children, 27.6% couples without children, and 14.7% single parent families.
-Non-family households constitute the remaining 21.3%, with lone person households at 18.9% and group households comprising 2.4%.
-The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.
+Family households dominate at 78.7% of all households, comprising 35.1% couples with children, 27.6% couples without children, and 14.7% single parent families.
+Non-family households make up the remaining 21.3%, with lone person households at 18.9% and group households comprising 2.4% of the total.
+The median household size of 2.7 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households